 #6: Brushing is all good and well, but it acts as an ever better block on tooth decay if you use the correct brush, and it has the most appropriate bristles.
 Unless your dentist has told you to use one, a toothbrush with stiff bristles is unnecessary.
 Instead, a soft or medium-bristled toothbrush will suffice.

-#7: Even if your brush is the correct one, and you brush diligently throughout the day, there is another part of your dental hygiene which is essential to avoiding tooth decay, and that is flossing.
-If you do not floss, much of the plaque that exists between your teeth will remain, and as we have already mentioned, plaque is a prime cause of tooth decay, so ensure you remove it by flossing after you brush your teeth.
+#7: Even if your brush is the correct one, and you brush diligently throughout the day, there is another part of your dental hygiene that is essential to avoiding tooth decay, and that is flossing.
+If you do not floss, much of the plaque between your teeth will remain, and as we have already mentioned, plaque is a prime cause of tooth decay, so ensure you remove it by flossing after you brush your teeth.